Datttta/My_Notes/New words.md

 === New words ===

 1. as of
+2. off putting
-2. mishap
+3. mishap
-3. shut-eye
+4. shut-eye
-4. snore-fest
+5. snore-fest
-5. nodding off
+6. nodding off
-6. webinar
+7. webinar
-7. catnap
+8. catnap

 === *Nuevas Palabras* ===